theFong/PowerNotify/README.md

 Create event on Google calendar with "#PowerNotify" in title/summary and "1xxxxxxxxxx" (11 digit phone number) in location of event.
 Send a personalized message instead of title/summary by adding a description to the Google event.

-### Build
+### Build Server

 Install Dependencies
 `pip install -r requirements.txt`

 Configure AWS CLI making sure AWS_CONFIG_FILE and AWS_SHARED_CREDENTIALS_FILE is set.

-Add Google API client client_secret.json file is in working dir.
+Add Google API client client_secret.json file in working dir.

 Run python app.py with a browser and give permissions to access respective google account `python app.py`